Welcome to Challenges 2021

 Year 2020 has been rough, the entire world convulsed with the pandemic, climate disasters, economic meltdowns and toxic politics.
 As the WEP team came together to brainstorm for the directions we take in 2021, we thought our writing prompts must reflect these real world issues we are all going through.
 And after the runaway success of the February 2020 prompt based on Vincent van Gogh’s Café Terrace at Night, it was a no-brainer to extend that to this year.
 So we reached into and drew from world art, at once inspirational, evocative and comforting.
 Each one worth a thousand words ... neat!

-First, a big round of applause for Olga Godim, our inhouse badge designer par excellence, who has drawn up another set of sumptuous badges in consultation with the team for display on our sidebars.
-Put the annual badge on yours and let's get writing!
+First, a big round of applause for Olga Godim, our in-house badge designer par excellence, who has drawn up another set of sumptuous badges in consultation with the team for display on our sidebars.
+Post the annual badge on your blog and let's get writing!

 February - celebrate...with some sumptuous art!